 There are plenty of occasions during the year to make this Chinese dragon.
 This is a great craft for Chinese New Year, of course, when dancing dragons appear in Chinatowns across the United States.
 However, don’t overlook the summer’s Dragon Boat Festival or just a lazy spring afternoon spent reading about the zodiac animals in a children’s book.

 Here’s how to make a dancing Chinese dragon, step-by-step.
 The detailed tutorial with pictures and directions is at the bottom of the page.

-Can you share any expert tips from your experience making this Chinese dragon?
-Want to ask a question before you try making it yourself?
+Your turn!
+Can you share any tips from your experience making this Chinese dragon?
+Want to ask a question before making it yourself?
 I’d love to hear from you in the comments section below!